soccin/Intro2NextGen/1_Sequencing/exercises/1_mapless_pipeline.md

 N.B. the second sequence was trimmed.

 What do the options means?
-You should look at the help screen and convinence yourself they are what we want.
+You should look at the help screen and convince yourself they are what we want.
 But why `-v`; what is verbose?
-It just prints some statistics how many sequences were discard becasue they were two short after trimming.
-That info goes to stardard error if your are worried about it messing up the pipeline.
+It just prints some statistics how many sequences were discard because they were two short after trimming.
+That info goes to standard error if your are worried about it messing up the pipeline.
 If you want to see it do:
 ```
 	zcat $INPUT | fastq_quality_trimmer -t 30 -l 28 -Q33 -v >/dev/null
 ```